1. German meteorologist

 locations

-3. Wegener suggested that
+3. Wegener said

 called Pangaea

-8. Tropical plant fossils,
+6. Tropical plant fossils,

 Glossopteris, have been found in

-9. Glacial deposits, rock
+7. Glacial deposits, rock

-structures are found on different continents.
+8. Rock clues-same rocks are found on different continents.

 Mountains identical to parts of the

-11. Wegener’s idea of
+9. Wegener’s idea of

-Continental Drift were rejected because scientists could not give any
+Continental Drift was rejected because scientists could not explain how the continents could move.

 Seafloor Spreading

-12. In the 1940’s and 1950’s, scientists began
+10. In the 1940’s and 1950’s, scientists began

-13. Sound waves echo off the ocean floor &
+11. Sound waves echo off the ocean floor &

 the longer they take to return to the ship, the deeper the ocean.

-14. using sound waves,
+12. using sound waves,

-scientists discovered an underwater mountain chain called the mid-ocean ridge.
+scientists discovered the mid-ocean ridge.

-15. mid-ocean ridge is the
+13. mid-ocean ridge is the

 world’s longest chain of mountains.
 Is